 A safe and non-toxic alternative is 3 percent hydrogen peroxide.

 Since 1818, they have extensively used hydrogen peroxide as a disinfectant and bleach.
 Initial applications included the manufacture of headgear and the restoration and preservation of artwork.
-In either, a combination with vinegar or on its own, household-strength hydrogen peroxide (3 percent concentration) is a powerful all-purpose cleaner.
+Combined with vinegar or on its own, household-strength hydrogen peroxide (3 percent concentration) is a powerful all-purpose cleaner.
 When used on glass, it can remove fingerprints and fingerprint stains.
-Clean floors and toilet bowls, bathtubs, showers, and worktops with one gallon of hot water and one cup of peroxide.
+Clean floors, toilet bowls, bathtubs, showers, and worktops with one gallon of hot water and one cup of peroxide.

 Bleach and Vinegar